gdeckler/MicrosoftHatesGregsQuickMeasures/README.md

 3. Go to where you extracted the files
 4. Copy <strong>MicrosoftHatesGregsQuickMeasures.pbitool.json</strong>
 5. Paste <strong>MicrosoftHatesGregsQuickMeasures.pbitool.json</strong> to your Power BI Desktop "External Tools" directory (<strong>C:\Program Files (x86)\Common Files\Microsoft Shared\Power BI Desktop\External Tools</strong>)
-6. Open <strong>MicrosoftHatesGregsQuickMeasures.pbitool.json</strong> in Notepad and edit the <strong>Path</strong> element to point to the executable file
+6. Open <strong>MicrosoftHatesGregsQuickMeasures.pbitool.json</strong> in Notepad and edit the <strong>Path</strong> element to point to the executable file.
+Please note that you need to use double backslashes \\ for each backslash in the file path, so for example <strong>C:\\Program Files\\MSHGQM\\MicrosoftHatesGregsQuickmeasures.exe</strong>
 7. Launch Power BI and go to the "<strong>External Tools</strong>" tab
 8. Click "<strong>Microsoft Hates Greg</strong>" icon